 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to report a lost or stolen passport.
 If your passport is lost or stolen overseas, report it online or contact the nearest Australian Embassy, High Commission or Consulate as soon as possible.

 You are required to pay an additional fee to have a lost or stolen passport replaced.
 In some cases, the Government may also restrict the length of validity or type of replacement passports.

 Domestic aviation: Tonga’s domestic airline, Real Tonga, operates scheduled flights to all island groups.
-However, limited domestic services may result in changes to scheduling and overbooking of flights.
+Limited domestic services may result in overbooking, overloading and late changes to scheduling.

-Care should be taken in checking safety equipment and passenger numbers before embarking on inter-island ferries.
+Inter-island ferries: Inter-island ferries can be overloaded, poorly maintained or lack necessary life-saving equipment.
+Care should be taken to check safety equipment and passenger numbers before embarking on inter-island ferries.
 You should make enquiries of the master prior to boarding to ensure that the vessel is operating within its licensed passenger loading.
-You should not travel on any overloaded vessel.
+Do not travel on any overloaded vessel.

 Road transport: Driving in Tonga can be hazardous, particularly at night, due to poor visibility, the quality of roads and the significant volume of pedestrian and animal traffic.
 The speed limit in most locations is 50kph.
 For further advice, see our road travel page.

 Swimming and beach safety: Care should be taken when swimming on beaches with outlying coral reefs.
 Strong rips can occur at breaks in the reef and pose a significant risk to swimmers and surfers.
-Tourists have drowned in the past.
+A number of tourists have drowned recently in these conditions.
 Advice should be sought from locals on danger spots before going swimming.